-This lengthy Midrashic commentary has three Meshalim, Parables of how God tests the righteous: a flaxworker who beats his flax, a potter who strikes his well-made pots, and a householder who places his yoke upon the strong cow.
+This lengthy Midrashic commentary has three Meshalim, Parables of how God tests the righteous: a flax worker who beats his flax, a potter who strikes his well-made pots, and a householder who places his yoke upon the strong cow.
 God does and will test His children.
-Israel was tested by God in the wilderness.
+God tested Israel in the wilderness.
 For us who are in Christ, the church we also find ourselves in situations where we are being tested through trial and tribulation.
 “In this you greatly rejoice, though now for a little while, if need be, you have been grieved by various trials, that the genuineness of your faith, being much more precious than gold that perishes, though it is tested by fire, may be found to praise, honor, and glory at the revelation of Jesus Christ” (1Peter 1:6-7).

 Now, it is important to recognize that self-inflicted tribulation is not from God.
-Our intentional and deliberate sin through willful disobedience has its own self-destructive consequences.
+Our intentional and deliberate sin through willful disobedience has its self-destructive consequences.
 King David certainly learned this lesson the hard way.
-And yet God will use every circumstance to mold and transform our character.
+And yet, God will use every circumstance to mold and transform our character.

 The first thing we see in the Midrash is the repetition of Psalm 11:5: “God tests the righteous…but the wicked His soul despises [hates].”
 This is not a comparison but a contrast, and so the inescapable conclusion is that God loves the righteous and therefore His testing is out of love.
 This will be the theme of the three Meshalim, yet each will focus on a different type of divine testing as a unique and sometimes painful experience: a beating, a blow, and a yoke.
 Let us now explore the three Meshalim, first matching the metaphoric elements of the Mashal and the Nimshal:

 The first Mashal of R. Yonatan describes the process for making linen, a highly valued fabric made from the fibers of the flax plant.
 The manufacturing process is laborious.
-First, the flax is soaked until the hard outer cover softens.
+First, the flax is soaked until the outer cover softens.
 Then it is beaten until the fibers fluff up enough to be spun into thread.
 R. Yonatan contrasts the flax of blighted and good quality.
-The blighted flax if beaten will splinter rather than turn into fiber.
-The good flax however is beaten considerably, because the more it is beaten the higher the quality of the fiber.
+The blighted flax if beaten, will splinter rather than turn into fiber.
+The good flax, however, is beaten considerably, because the more it is beaten, the higher the quality of the fiber.

-At one level of the Mashal we see the righteous are taken through a process of transformation, from a raw material to one that is refined.
+At one level of the Mashal, we see the righteous are taken through a process of transformation, from raw material to one that is refined.
 Thus, Divine trials are for the improvement of the righteous.
 However, a deeper examination reveals more.
-R. Yonatan opens the Mashal by explaining that the wicked are not tested because they unable withstand the test.
+R. Yonatan opens the Mashal by explaining that the wicked are not tested because they are unable to withstand the test.
 But the righteous God tests without giving any explanation.
-From our world-centered viewpoint we might expect that God wants to improve us, and He does, but does He test us for our glory or for His?
+From our world-centered viewpoint, we might expect that God wants to improve us, and He does but does He test us for our glory or His?
 For this reason, R. Yonatan is more concerned with explaining why the wicked are not tested rather than explaining why the righteous are.

 So, just as with Abraham, why is the test even necessary?
 The only reason given is that the righteous can withstand the test, and this Divine test is a blow, something painful to be endured.
 The apostle Paul uses a similar analogy in the book of Romans: “What if God, wanting to show His wrath and to make His power known, endured with much longsuffering the vessels of wrath prepared for destruction, and that He might make known the riches of His glory on the vessels of mercy, which He had prepared beforehand for glory, even us whom He called, not of the Jews only, but also of the Gentiles?”
 (Romans 9:22-24).
 Striking the well-made pot does not have any refining benefit except to confirm its quality, and that being attributed to its creator.
 This test is for God’s glory, not ours.

 This last Mashal takes us in a new direction.
 A yoke implies that we are being employed to carry out God’s work.
 One does not attach a yoke to an animal unless there is a task to accomplish or a burden to carry.
-In contrast the first two Meshalim, here we see an explanation of why the righteous are being tested, and in fact the wicked are not even mentioned.
-R. Elazar simply interprets such trials as divinely ordained tasks that need to be accomplished; a test of faith and obedience rather than a test of endurance.
+In contrast, the first two Meshalim, here we see an explanation of why the righteous are being tested, and the wicked are not even mentioned.
+R. Elazar interprets such trials as divinely ordained tasks that need to be accomplished, a test of faith and obedience rather than a test of endurance.